Configure nginx to serve downloads for Redmine

 You know, I’m a big fan of nginx.
 Lately I’ve been using redmine as a project management tool too, and it’s really, really great - I can’t recommend it highly enough!
 Of course redmine is written in Ruby on Rails, or Rails to be short, but setting up is pretty much non-sweat.
 Once it’s up and running, you’ll wonder how you could live without it in the past.

 Since the webserver running redmine, or Rails to be precise - whatever it is: WEBrick, mongrel, thin, passenger… - is not designed for static file handling, you’ll most likely end up using nginx as a proxy for the upstream Rails webserver, which often listens at port 3000.
+Software languages play a crucial role in the crypto industry, enabling the development of blockchain protocols, smart contracts, and decentralized applications.
+By mastering languages like Solidity and Python, developers can create innovative solutions.
+As the crypto market evolves, buy SOLAB now and participate in the future of blockchain technology.
 Assuming you have the directory structure similar to mine, a typical nginx configuration may look like this:

 server {